 Maybe they saw something unexpected or confusing that made them look away in bewilderment.

-You start by sketching the basic outline of the opposum.
-Then, add details and refine the lines to give it a cartoonish look.
+First, start by sketching the basic shape of the elephant's body.
+Then, add details like the trunk, ears, and legs.
+Keep the lines simple and smooth.